SDEarl/Ui2Py/README.md

 ## Getting Started

 ___
-Option 1 - Clone the repo
+Option 1 - Clone the repo and run it from the source.
-Option 2 - Grab the .exe from the exe directory
+Option 2 - Grab the .exe from the dist folder and run it.

 ## Screenshot
 ___